LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 Other than re-ordering, what is different under the hood with v2.2.5?

-* Expires: The expected time for pod expiration (72 hours); pod time drifts over the life of a pod; expiration time is updated to account for that based on pod active clock

-* Pod Active Clock: reports the active time as far as the pod is concerned; reports hr and min up to 80 hr 0 min; previous versions switched to days/hours after 24 hours
+* Pod Active Clock: reports the pod time in a different format (always hr and min)

 * Enable/Disable Confirmation Beeps: moved to the Configuration section; beeps for all manual pod operations; uses a more efficient implementation